-- 340. Real Estate Principles: (3 hours) An introduction to real estate development-glossary of real estate terms, preparation for real estate license. - 400.
+- 340. Real Estate Principles: (3 hours) An introduction to real estate development-glossary of real estate terms, preparation for real estate license. - 350.
+Survey of International Business: (3 hours).
+A well-rounded introduction to the most important considerations a firm faces when deciding to expand internationally. - 400.
 System Analysis and Design: (3 hours) Traditional methods of designing and implementing business information systems.
 Prerequisite: BUS 102 or equivalent. - 402.
 Database Management Systems: (3 hours) Design and implementation of business information with state-of-the-art DBMS packages.
 Prerequisite: Consent of instructor. - 405.
 Organization Development: (3 hours) Analysis, planning, implementation and control of the manner in which a business organization organizes itself in order to carry out its objectives through the study of a company's organizational hierarchy and managerial system. - 410.
 Legal Environment of Business II: (3 hours) A study of business law with an emphasis on government, partnerships, and corporations. - 412.
 International Marketing: (3 hours) A study of the techniques and practices used to market products and services internationally.
 Prerequisite: BUS 311. - 414.
 Small Business Management: (3 hours) A study of small business operations. - 415.
 International Finance: (3 hours) An in-depth exploration of the multi-facets of international business, including the cultural and legal environment, and the financing requirements unique to exports/imports.
 Prerequisite: BUS 315. - 417.
 Operations Management: (3 hours) Management of processes converting resources into the output of goods and services; resource mix policy designs; and productivity and efficiency analysis techniques and concepts. - 419.
 Senior Seminar in Finance.
 An integrative course that brings together the main functional areas of finance: financial management, investments, and financial markets and institutions.
 The class will examine current issues affecting the finance profession.
 Prerequisite: senior standing, successful completion of BUS 315, and approval of the dean. - 425.
-Marketing Research: (3 hours) Analytical concepts and techniques in marketing research and decision making. - 448.
+Marketing Research: (3 hours) Analytical concepts and techniques in marketing research and decision making. - 444.
+Real Estate Law: (3 hours) A study of advanced land economic principles, the real estate license act, and other problems facing persons in the real estate industry. - 448.
 Management of Financial Institutions: (3 hours) A study of the problems and issues of managing financial institutions involving bank, savings and loans, and other financial organizations. - 451.
 Church and Personal Finance: (3 hours) A course designed for church vocation majors that emphasizes (1) the funding of and administration of church financial programs, and (2) the personal finances of church administrators.
-Prerequisite: Consent of instructor. - 481.
-Business Practicum I: (3 hours) This is a course intended to assist students in the practical application of the theory related to their academic concentration.
+Prerequisite: Consent of instructor.

+- 481. Business Practicum I: (3 hours) This is a course intended to assist students in the practical application of the theory related to their academic concentration.
 The course involves application of composition, conceptual, and communication skills in relation to each student's selected area of business study.
-Prerequisite: Senior status and at least 24 hours of required professional core classes in the business curriculum, or approval by the dean.

-- 482. Business Practicum II: (1 hour) A continuation of BUS 481.
+Prerequisite: Senior status and at least 24 hours of required professional core classes in the business curriculum, or approval by the dean. - 482.
+Business Practicum II: (1 hour) A continuation of BUS 481.
 Prerequisite: BUS 481 or concurrent enrollment in BUS 481. - 485.
 Strategic Management: (3 hours) Corporate strategy and policy formulation integrating senior-level management perspectives including ethical and public policy factors in the business environment and decision making processes.
 This class is limited to students completing BSB degree requirements.
 Prerequisite: Senior level standing. - 486.
 Management Information System Policy and Analysis: (3 hours) A strategy and policy course designed for senior level students in the computer information systems concentration. - 497.
 Internship in Business: (3 hours) A supervised experience in the work place.
 Prerequisite: B average and consent of the dean of the School of Business.